 Jump to:

-- Tablea chocolate: This traditional Filipino chocolate, or tsokolate, is made from pure cacao beans.
-It has a rich chocolatey flavor that's different from more processed, commercial chocolates.
-If you don't have it, you can always use cocoa powder, dark chocolate, or any good quality baking chocolate.
+- Tablea chocolate: Made from pure cacao and has a rich, slightly different flavor than regular chocolate.
+If you don't have it, use cocoa powder, dark chocolate, or baking chocolate.

-- Cream: I just use whatever I have on hand.
-Heavy cream makes the sauce rich and creamy, while light cream or half-and-half gives it a lighter consistency.
+- Cream: Use what you have.
+Heavy cream makes the sauce richer, while light cream or half-and-half makes it lighter.

 Step 3: Boil water and butter